pezipink/asi64/README.md

 })
 ```

-6502 blocks can also be nested inside of each other, enabling you mix arbitary racket and 6502 forms wherever you like in the manner you would expect.
+6502 blocks can also be nested inside of each other, enabling you to mix arbitary racket and 6502 forms wherever you like in the manner you would expect.

 ```racket
 (C64 {